OamkDin18Autumn2019/group4/README.md

 "Tinder for hockey players"

-To run the API = cd to API folder, then node App.js
+To run the API = use Node to find API folder, "npm install" (to install the dependencies), then "node App.js".